Non-Residential Construction Price Index1

 A measure of variations in the cost of constructing non-residential projects.

-Measured on a year-over-year basis, the cost of non-residential building construction in the Toronto CMA as measured by the change in the NRCPI, increased by 2.9 per cent in Q1 2020.
+Relative to Q2 2019, the cost of non-residential building construction in the Toronto CMA, as measured by the change in the Non-Residential Construction Price Index (NRCPI), increased by 2.6 per cent in Q2 2020.

-At 2.9 per cent, the change in the index was higher than the overall average increase of 1.8 per cent for eleven selected Canadian CMAs.
+At 2.6 per cent, the change in the NRCPI for the Toronto CMA in Q2 2020 was higher than the 1.5 per cent overall average increase for eleven selected Canadian CMAs.

 1The Non-residential Construction Price Index measures variations in the cost of constructing non-residential projects.
 The approach used to developing the index “seems especially appropriate for very heterogeneous types of construction which are impossible or difficult to price”. https://www150.statcan.gc.ca/n1/en/pub/62f0014m/62f0014m1996002-eng.pdf?st=8dgsxHDf